samlogan/gatsby-prismic-sass/README.md

 ### Quick start guide

-The easiest way to deploy this starter is to use the same setup, meaning that your Prismic repository is configured the same way as this starter.
-The rest of this README aims to explain exactly that.
-You can read through the instructions with this high-level overview in mind:

-1. Clone and install the starter
+1. Clone and install the repo
 2. Register an account on Prismic
 3. Configure your custom types
 4. Create an API key and store it in an ENV variable